ar-io/ar-io-ant-registry-process/docs/madr/3-handlers.md

 - Initial development and integration effort.
 - Future maintenance of additional handlers and updates to the ANT source code.

-### Implementation Recommendations

-- Use two indexes for process IDs and wallet addresses to ensure lookups are O(n).

 ### Links

 ---